heldersepu/CodeFetcher/readme.txt

 	- must be run on Linux
 	- output is in the "build" folder
 - build-daemon.xml:
-	- Ant file for building the DocFetcher daemon
+	- Ant file for building the CodeFetcher daemon
 	- probably stopped working a long time ago
 - deploy-website.sh:
 	- deploys the website to the project webspace on SourceForge.net